 I could then relax, knowing I wouldn’t have to scoop them up to rock and nurse if they happen to wake up.
-I had the hours between their bedtime and mine to do what I wanted or needed to.
+I had the hours between their bedtime routine and mine to do what I wanted or needed to.

-And the sleep… I could fall sleep by 10pm and wake up at 6am the next day, without having woken up once.
+And the nighttime sleep… I could fall sleep by 10pm and wake up at 6am the next day, without having woken up once.

-Meanwhile, my kids would clock in a full 12 hours, going to sleep at 7pm and waking up at 7am.
+Meanwhile, they would clock in a full 12 hours, going to sleep at 7pm and waking up at 7am.
 Sure, once in a while they’d fuss or cry, but they’d often settle themselves back to sleep on their own.
 And even the times I’d comfort them back to sleep were rare, rather than the norm.

 The changes really were like night and day.